 This will help to prevent the build up of common stains from things such as tea and coffee.

 Many people struggle with or don’t know how to brush correctly using the modified bass technique (using a rotating motion at the gum line).
 If you’re not sure what the correct method is, see our post on how to brush your teeth properly.

 If you do find it difficult to use the correct brushing technique, an electric toothbrush can help (although it isn’t essential) because the powered movement of the brush head aids brushing, maximising plaque removal.

 Using a fluoride toothpaste twice a day with the correct brushing technique will be more effective at preventing and removing stains than brushing less frequently with a whitening toothpaste and not using the right technique.

 Whitening toothpaste tested against non-whitening toothpaste

-In June 2018, a UK TV program called Supershoppers tested how well various toothpastes, both ‘whitening’ and regular, removed tea stains from perspex teeth.
+In June 2018 there was an episode of Supershoppers on Channel 4 that tested how well various toothpastes, both ‘whitening’ and regular, removed tea stains from perspex teeth.

 The tests found that the top 4 performing whitening toothpastes only removed 50% of the stains.

 They also tested toothpastes that don’t make whitening claims, and on average they performed almost as well as the whitening ones, removing 42.5% of stains on average, compared to the 47% average of the whitening pastes.